 If necessary, a diagnostic build on top of the latest OCFP can be made available for validation purpose before the official availability of the next OCFP.
 The precondition is that you have the latest OCFP running.
-A diagnostic build only provide the same level quality assurance as a hot fix, therefore it doesn't provide the same level of quality assurance as a cumulative fix pack, service pack, or product release.
-All official Oak fixes will be released as OCFP which come the with full support.
+A diagnostic build only provide the same level quality assurance as a hot fix, therefore it doesn't provide as much quality assurance as a cumulative fix pack, service pack, or product release.
+All official Oak fixes are released as OCFP which comes with the full support.

 For more information on CFP and other types of releases, see Maintenance Release Vehicle.

 The Oak Cumulative Fix Pack 1.4.8 (and beyond) contains index definitions.
-Before deploying the Oak 1.4.8+ CFP, we recommend
+Before deploying the Oak 1.4.8+ CFP, it is recommended

 - Visit this url: